 I took comfort in knowing that the pain wouldn’t be anything more than I could handle.
 When sin entered the world through Adam and Eve, God promised that women would have pain in childbirth.
 But the way I see it, the pain must be endurable and passable since He also commanded us to fill the earth and multiply.

-I did not think of myself as being in pain.
+I did not think of myself as being in pain either.
 Rather, I redirected thoughts like that by focusing on the power and pressure I was experiencing.
-It was all temporary anyway.
+Reminding myself that those sensations were only temporary anyway.
 And quickly forgotten the moment I met my child for the first time.
 I wouldn’t remember what it was like if I hadn’t journaled the experience after his birth.

 Having a home birth is a very traditional form of childbearing.
 I believe it’s healthier for mom and baby than the cascade of interventions forced upon most mothers in a hospital setting.
 Having medication that supersedes the body’s natural timing and processes is not how I envisioned giving birth.
 So, the absence of medication was not a disadvantage for me.